buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcAirTerminalTypeEnum.md

 # IfcAirTerminalTypeEnum

-Enumeration defining the functional types of air terminals.
+Enumeration defining the functional types of air terminals.<!-- end of definition -->

 > NOTE  Architectural louvres within doors or windows are defined by _IfcPermeableCoveringProperties_.